Why it Matters

 Unfortunately, there is no definition of fractals that is both simple and accurate.
 Like so many things in modern science and mathematics, discussions of “fractal geometry” can quickly go over the heads of the non-mathematically-minded.
 This is a real shame, because there is profound beauty and power in the idea of fractals.
 The best way to get a feeling for what fractals are is to consider some examples.
 Clouds, mountains, coastlines, cauliflowers and ferns are all natural fractals.
 These shapes have something in common — something intuitive, accessible and aesthetic.– Jack Challoner

-- A key teaching of fractal mathematics is that there are patterns, order, in apparent disorder or chaos.
+A key teaching of fractal mathematics is that there are patterns and order where there may have seemed to be disorder or chaos.

 Fractal math can find order within patterns that seem unthinkably complicated.– Fractalenlightenment.com